rjnagel64/SVD-Project/README.md

 	* Blank lines and lines where the first non-whitespace character is `#` are ignored.
+	* The first significant line contains a number of `key=value` pairs, separated by whitespace.
+Currently, the only meaningful attribute is `destdir`, which specifies the output directory of the `genomes.txt` file.
 	* Genomes are specified over two lines:

 		1. The path to the genome on the NCBI FTP server